Solanace/Graphics-Notes/README.md

 * Vary:
 	* `vary <knob> <start frame> <end frame> <start value> <end value>`
 	* `vary m0 0 4 0 1`
+	* Computes and stores the knob values for each frame
 * Frames:
 	* `frames <total # of frames>`
 	* `frames 5`
+	* Have a variable that stores the total number of frames in the animation
 * Basename:
 	* `basename <name>`
 	* `basename rolling`
 	* Sets the name of the animation .png/.gif files
+	* Have a variable that stores this name

+#### Generating Animated Files
+* We must save animations in .gif files, not .png
+* Make sure to store the .png files in a separate directory and DO NOT PUSH THEM TO GITHUB
+* Call `animate file`, not `display file`
+* Default framefrate is 100 FPS
+* Framerate can be altered like so: `convert -delay 10 anim/rollin.gif`
+* The `-delay N` flag creates a N/100 secon delay between frames

+#### 3-Pass Animation Framework
+1. Setup
+	* Set frames if frames command is present
+	* Set basename is basename command is present
+	* Stop if vary is present but not frames
+2. Vary
+	* Compute and stores all knob values for every frame
+	* Stop if vary range is invalid
+3. Draw
+	* Repeat loop for each frame
+	* Update knobs in symbol table at the start of each loop
+	* Save the current frame at the end of each loop

 ---